Villanova Wildcats football: Wildcats in professional football

 85 former Wildcat players in all have played professional football dating back to 1920 including Howard "Fungy" Lebengood who was a halfback on the uncrowned World Champion 1925 Pottsville Maroons.

 41 Villanova players have been drafted into the National Football League.

 The only Villanova alumnus in the Pro Football Hall of Fame is former Raiders defensive end Howie Long.

 12 players in the Talley era have played in the NFL.

 Terry Butler, Clarence Curry, Brian Finneran, Christian Gaddis, Ben Ijalana, Willie Oshodin, Raymond Ventrone, Ross Ventrone, Brian Westbrook, George Winslow, Darrel Young and Tanoh Kpassagnon.

-Although he never played professional football, Matt Szczur, a star on the 2009 national championship team, went on to a professional baseball career, winning a World Series in 2016 as a member of the Chicago Cubs, and plays for the San Diego Padres.
+Although he never played professional football, Matt Szczur, a star on the 2009 national championship team, went on to a professional baseball career, winning a World Series in 2016 as a member of the Chicago Cubs, and last played in the major leagues in 2018 for the San Diego Padres.

+Future non-conference opponents

+Announced schedules as of October 13, 2025.